Boeing suspends 777X flight tests after part failure

 Although the 777X has still not received the go-ahead from the US Federal Aviation Administration (FAA), Boeing did cross an important milestone in July this year.

-Following a large number of test flights, it obtained permission to start testing the 777-9 with US Federal Aviation Administration (FAA) representatives on board.
+Following a large number of test flights, it obtained permission to start testing the 777-9 with FAA representatives on board.